 Most sales professionals all around the world tell their managers: Don't cap bonuses or incentives.
 If you do, your highest-performers, your best sales reps, and highest achievers will stop when they reach their quotas or caps.
 This decreases the earning potential of your salespeople and reminds them that they can only go so far, so they will invest less effort into their work.

 Measuring Sales Compensation Metrics

-Of course, these compensation actions are nothing without proper metrics and measurements.
+Of course, these compensation actions are nothing without proper metrics, measurements with an appropriate pay mix.

 Basing your decision-making process on reporting from your sales commission platform is a smooth and steady way to understand the cost of compensation.